1. Policy Statement

 4. Money Laundering Reporting Officer

 The Peloton Group shall appoint a Money Laundering Reporting Officer to be responsible for all AML policies, procedures, systems, controls, and activities within the Peloton Group, including ensuring that appropriate awareness and training is always available and provided to all staff (existing and new), and that such training is kept up to date such that it remains fit for purpose.

 The Peloton Group reserves the right to perform enhanced due diligence which may include:

-- review of any history or suspected history of transacting through known, or suspected, “mixer, tumbler or fogger” service providers.
+- Review of any history or suspected history of transacting through known, or suspected, “mixer, tumbler or fogger” service providers; and

 - Pilot transfers, whereby the Peloton Group may conduct a small value transfer to client’s proposed wallet in order to confirm client’s control of said wallet.